Skip to main content

 Operating System customizations

-There are several modifications made to a vanilla Windows instance in order to optimize for use on CoreWeave Cloud.
-Depending on the use case, the following may be disabled or modified.
+There are several modifications we've made to a vanilla Windows image in order to optimize it for use on CoreWeave Cloud.
+Depending on the use case, the following changes may be disabled or modified.

 CoreWeave resize disk